What happens after being charged?

 After being charged, you will usually be required to attend a first court appearance.
 This is your initial appearance before a magistrate or judge, where the court confirms the charges, explains your rights, and addresses practical matters such as bail.
 At this stage, you may also have the opportunity to apply for bail or discuss legal representation options.

-The criminal court process generally involves several key stages.
+The criminal court process generally involves several stages.
 These include the mention hearing, where matters of procedure and evidence are discussed, and eventually a criminal trial process if your matter proceeds.
 Each stage has different purposes and requirements.

 Key points